 To use skeleton auto-configuration, follow these steps:

-- Stand straight up and pressing the “Reset All” button under the “Body proportions” section of the SlimeVR server window.
+- Stand up straight and press the “Reset All” button under the “Body proportions” section of the SlimeVR server window.

 - Locate and press the “Auto” button under the “Body proportions” section to open the skeleton auto-configuration window.